Vedic Meditation Mantras 101: A Complete Guide

 A few other benefits of meditating with a Bija mantra are:

-- A sense of restoration and vitality after meditation sittings
+• A sense of restoration and vitality after meditation – that lasts for hours

 Many meditators have said that twice-daily Vedic Meditations have changed their life for the better, as they more quickly recognize which people, situations, and roles suit them in life and which may no longer serve their greatest evolution.
-Many say that they feel their emotions are balanced and easy, as they negatively react to stress less and less, or their triggerability decreases dramatically.
+Many say that they feel their emotions are balanced and easy, and they feel less triggered by stresses that would have normally taken them out of their normal pacing of life.

 HOW DO I START A VEDIC MEDITATION?